jorgegorka/svelte-router/README.md

 This component is only needed if you create a layout.
 It will take care of rendering the content for the child components or child layouts recursively.
 You can have as many nested layouts as you need.

 The info about the current route will be received as a prop so you need to define _currentRoute_ and export it.

+CurrentRoute has two props: An object with the named params named **namedParams** and an object with the query params named **queryParams**.
+Route is smart enough to expose the named params in the route component where they will be rendered.

 Example: